Intro to sewing

 A sewing pattern consists of several pieces that you cut out in fabric and sew together.
 A sweater for example can have a front, back, two sleeves and a neckband.
 In our sewing patterns, all pieces that you need are included, in a wide size range.

+A sewing pattern can come in different formats.
+Threads by Caroline makes both paper printed and digital patterns.
+Read about the difference here.
 You'll also get the detailed sewing instructions in a booklet (pdf or printed).
 This booklet contains step-by-step instructions for sewing, but also other useful info such as fabric requirements and a size guide.

 TRACE THE RIGHT SIZE

-With the pattern in front of you you can start tracing the chosen size onto another paper, something that is see through, for example baking paper or tracing paper (which you can find in crafts stores).
+With the pattern in front of you you can start tracing the chosen size onto another paper, something that is see through, for example baking paper or tracing paper (which you can find in craft stores).
 Place the tracing paper on the pattern and trace all pattern pieces in your chosen size.
 Don't forget to note on each piece the name of the pattern, size, grainline, cutting instructions, notches and seam allowance.